isomerpages/moe-woodgrovesec/_students-and-staff/Students/Home Based Learning.md

 Our school’s HBL consists of both online and offline approaches to learning.
 Your child/ward will be provided with instructions on how to access the HBL materials via our&nbsp;[HBL site](https://go.gov.sg/wgshbl-site)

-**Instructions for Students:**
+**<u>Instructions for Students:</u>**

-●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Start your day right by waking up on time and have your breakfast before 8 a.m.
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Start your day right by waking up on time and have your breakfast before 8 a.m. <br>

-●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Find a suitable room or area with minimal distractions for home-based learning.
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Find a suitable room or area with minimal distractions for home-based learning. <br>

-●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Establish a daily routine by following your HBL class timetable.
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Establish a daily routine by following your HBL class timetable. <br>

-●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ensure that your learning materials and Login ID and Passwords for your SLS and/or Google Classroom accounts are with you.
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ensure that your learning materials and Login ID and Passwords for your SLS and/or Google Classroom accounts are with you. <br>
 ●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Your completion of the HBL lessons, or attendance for live lessons, is expected.
-If for any reason you are unable to submit the assignments or miss the HBL lessons on a particular day, please inform your teachers and ensure that you make up for the missed assignments.
+If for any reason you are unable to submit the assignments or miss the HBL lessons on a particular day, please inform your teachers and ensure that you make up for the missed assignments. <br>
 ●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Take short breaks in between to rest.
-Limit your screen time during HBL to about 2.5 hours each day.
+Limit your screen time during HBL to about 2.5 hours each day. <br>

-●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Put forth your best effort, as the HBL learning tasks are part of your school lessons.
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Put forth your best effort, as the HBL learning tasks are part of your school lessons. <br>

-●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When you take part in live lessons conducted by your teachers, dress in the school T-shirt, turn on the video and follow your teachers’ instructions.
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When you take part in live lessons conducted by your teachers, dress in the school T-shirt, turn on the video and follow your teachers’ instructions. <br>
 ●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Practise good online etiquette and behaviour.
 Keep your personal information private and do not share your passwords with anyone.

 **Tips for Parents:**